 More than 1,500 species of birds can be seen in the Amazon, and an avid birder can easily add a hundred species to their life list on the right trip.

-Most important, speak with an experienced Amazon cruise expert.
-AdventureSmith Explorations employees are award-winning Amazon small ship cruise specialists with a focus on guided nature tours and custom travel for individuals, couples, families and small groups.
+Most importantly, speak with an experienced Amazon expert.
+We are award-winning Amazon small ship cruise specialists with a focus on guided nature tours and custom travel for individuals, couples, families and small groups.
 Our staff has decades of experience guiding, arranging and selling wilderness adventures.
 We offer firsthand knowledge, personal service, sustainable practices and unbeatable prices, including a continually updated selection of Amazon cruise deals.
-Contact us today to begin planning your Amazon travel.
+Contact us today to begin planning your cruise to the Amazon River.

-This Amazon small ship cruise guide was originally published in January 2017, and is updated periodically by our experts.
-Our most recent update occurred January 2019.
+This Amazon small ship cruise guide is updated periodically by our experts.
+If you have any questions or comments about this guide please reach out in the comments below.
 For more articles, advice and inspiration visit our comprehensive small ship cruise guide.